jordanbleakney-png/dance-hive-web/README.md

 3) On conversion, the system creates a customer account (email + temporary password) and the user can log in.

-4) From the dashboard, the user clicks "Become a Member" and completes Stripe Checkout.
+4) From the dashboard, the user clicks "Become a Member" and completes checkout (Stripe for testing; GoCardless planned for production mandate + subscription setup).

-5) Stripe webhook activates membership, records history, and enrolls the child into the selected class.
+5) The payment provider webhook activates membership, records history, and enrolls the child into the selected class.
 The dashboard prompts to set a new password and complete personal, emergency, medical details, Child date of birth and Address.

 ### Converted customers welcome pop-up